MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.id-id/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ms.lasthandoff: 07/05/2022
 ms.locfileid: "146973675"
 ---
-# <a name="lab-02b---manage-governance-via-azure-policy"></a>Lab 02b - Mengatur Tata Kelola melalui Azure Policy
+# <a name="lab-02b---manage-governance-via-azure-policy"></a>Lab 02b - Mengelola Tata Kelola melalui Azure Policy
 # <a name="student-lab-manual"></a>Panduan lab siswa

 ## <a name="lab-scenario"></a>Skenario lab